wikimedia/pywikibot/pywikibot/README-conversion.txt

 === Category objects ===

 The Category object has been moved from the catlib module to the pywikibot namespace.
-Any references to "catlib.Category" need to be replaced by "pywikibot.Category".
+Any references to "catlib.Category" can be replaced by "pywikibot.Category", but the old form is retained for backwards-compatibility.

 For Category objects, the following methods are deprecated: